Unparalleled suite of productivity-boosting Web APIs & cloud-based micro-service applications for developers and companies of any size.

 How Do APIs Work?

-The API endpoint is a representation of the end of a communication channel.
+The API endpoint is essentially a representation of the end of a communication channel.
 Whenever an API interacts with another system, the communication’s touchpoints are the endpoints.

-What Is The Difference Between Endpoint vs. API?
+What Is The Difference Between Endpoint vs API?

 An endpoint is a component of the API, while the API is the set of rules that enable two applications to get access to one another’s resources.